andcarpi/flutter-rssfeed/README.md

-# curso_flutter
+# Flutter RSS Feed Reader

-A new Flutter project.
+A Flutter experiment project to learn a bit about the tool.

 ## Getting Started